What causes ingrown hairs on your legs?

 Look for products like the lightly scented Wonder Body Lotion, made with hyaluronic acid, Tasmanian Spring Water, and sea kelp to quench thirsty skin, improve its elasticity, fortify its natural moisture barrier, and provide essential minerals like calcium and magnesium.

 For cases of more persistent ingrown leg hairs, you can also try OTC treatments for preventing razor bumps or ingrown hairs, often with ingredients such as benzoyl peroxide and salicylic acid.
-These can reduce the risk of infection, prevent further ingrown leg hairs, and help coax the hair out from under the skin.
+These can reduce the risk of infection, prevent further ingrown leg hairs, and help coax out any leg hair growing under the skin.
 These types of products shouldn’t be a substitute for moisturization and exfoliation, but work alongside them to treat ingrowns and maintain healthy skin!

 Shop our bodycare collection for head-to-toe goddess skin. 💃